 2.4 The institution’s student learning outcomes and standards of performance are developed by faculty and widely shared among faculty, students, staff, and (where appropriate) external stakeholders.
 The institution’s faculty take collective responsibility for establishing appropriate standards of performance and demonstrating through assessment the achievement of these standards.

 As described in previous sections (CFRs 1.2 and 2.1) authority to grant degrees and the review and approval of degree programs is in the province of the Senate of the Academic Council.
 Furthermore, from time to time, University-wide committees spend a year or more deliberating on the state of education at Stanford.
-The most recent of these reports comes from the Commission on Graduate Education (pdf).
+The most recent of these reports comes from the Commission on Graduate Education.
 In 1994, there was a similar report from the Commission on Undergraduate Education.
-In January 2010 the provost and Vice Provost for Undergraduate Education charged a committee to review the University-level undergraduate requirements as well as the goals for an undergraduate education.
-The charge can be seen here.
-The committee's findings can be read in this report released January 2012.
+In January 2010 the Provost and Vice Provost for Undergraduate Education charged a committee to review the University-level undergraduate requirements as well as the goals for an undergraduate education.
+The report from that committee, the Study of Undergraduate Education at Stanford (SUES) was released in 2012.

 2.5 The institution’s academic programs actively involve students in learning, take into account students’ prior knowledge of the subject matter, challenge students to meet high standards of performance, offer opportunities for them to practice, generalize, and apply what they have learned, and provide them with appropriate and ongoing feedback about their performance and how it can be improved.